 ...

-Marking its 30th year of producing in 2020, The Works (Playworks) was formed by Steve Umberger to develop projects for stage and film.
-The company often focuses on work that broadens perspective on local and global communities, and how they are connected.
+Marking its 35th year of producing in 2025, The Works (Playworks) was formed by Steve Umberger as a project-based company to develop work for stage and film.
+The group often focuses on work that broadens perspective on local and global communities, and how they are connected.
 Playworks has an evolving team of professional freelance artists and community members who share a common vision and approach.
-Among past projects are world premieres of new scripts, regional premieres of work from the national scene, project development events, and arts and education film/video projects.
-Playworks has performed at and collaborated with Spirit Square, Blumenthal Performing Arts, Olli at Duke University, The Forest at Duke, Davidson College, Aldersgate, Riverside Theatre (FL) and others in and outside N.C.
-Plays and events have included:
+Among past projects are world premieres of new scripts, regional premieres of work from the national scene, development events, and arts-in-education film/video projects.
+Playworks has performed at and collaborated with Spirit Square, Blumenthal Performing Arts, Olli at Duke University, The Forest at Duke, Davidson College, Aldersgate, Riverside Theatre, Plymouth Harbor and others.
+Plays and events include:

 Kith and Kin by Oliver Hailey

-It began with this dark comedy about a delightfully dysfunctional Texas family, written by one of theatre and television's unique voices - and a friend of ours.
+It all began with this dark comedy about a relentlessly dysfunctional Texas family, written by one of theatre and television's most unusual and distinctive voices - and a friend of Playworks - who was also a writer and creative consultant for the classic TV series Mary Hartman, Mary Hartman.

 Some Things That Can Go Wrong at 35,000 Feet by John Orlock (Premiere)